 3. Arrange your images

 Once your base is ready, begin placing down your images.
 Arrange them in any way you like, and don’t be afraid to overlap them.
 This is your chance to get creative!
-If you’re having trouble finding enough images in magazines, try looking online for royalty-free images that you can print out.
+If you’re having trouble finding enough images in magazines, try looking online for royalty-free imagery that you can print out.
 Ensure the resolution is high enough so they won’t appear blurry when printed.

 4. Add additional materials